GVE TERMS AND CONDITIONS

 2.13.
 “GlobalVision Materials” mean any and all information, data, documents, materials, works and other content, devices, methods, processes, including any technical or functional descriptions, requirements, plans or reports, that are provided, developed or used by GlobalVision or any Subcontractor in connection with the Professional Services or otherwise comprise or relate to the Professional Services.
 GlobalVision Materials do not include Documentation and Deliverables.

 2.15.
-“Hardware Fees” mean the fees for any Hardware which are set forth in an Order Form that is issued pursuant to these Terms.
+“Hardware Warranty Fees” mean the fees for any extended hardware warranty which are set forth in an Order Form that is issued pursuant to these Terms.

-2.19.
-“Order Form” means the order form issued by GlobalVision and signed by the Parties, which includes information on Hardware, Professional Services, fees, and other information necessary for the delivery of such items to Client.
+2.17.
+“Order Form” means the order form issued by GlobalVision and signed by the Parties, which includes information on hardware, Professional Services, fees, and other information necessary for the delivery of such items to Client.

 3.3.
 Shipping.
 Unless otherwise agreed to in writing by the Parties:

 (a) all shipment(s) will be DAP (Incoterms 2020), subject to Client’s payment to GlobalVision of all applicable fees;

 (b) any additional unforeseen fees related to the shipment(s), including but not limited to delivery appointment fees, fees for cancelled deliveries, fees for tailgate services, and any other fees resulting from Client’s failure or inability to receive the shipment(s) as scheduled, shall be the responsibility of Client; and

 (c) any shipments performed in accordance with the terms of a letter of credit may be subject to additional fees imposed by GlobalVision.